Code-Cecilia/Guren/README.md

 A discord bot written by [YuiiiiPTChan](https://github.com/YuiiiPTChan) in python using the library discord.py [Discord.py](https://discordpy.readthedocs.io/en/latest/index.html#)
 Don't use my code without crediting.
 You are free to host it and fork it yourself but don't claim my code as yours.

+This README.md file is outdated and it will shortly be updated to match the bot updates.

 The token in the screenshot is invalid so you don't have to worry :P Dashboard included, developer of the python module is fixing the issue #2.
 When fixed, dependencies here will be updated